 No. Liberia is not currently producing oil.
 Exploration is ongoing, and production will begin only if commercially viable reserves are found.

 The National Oil Company of Liberia (NOCAL) manages Liberia’s petroleum resources.
+Its work includes:

 NOCAL adheres to petroleum laws, open contracting processes, and collaborates with the Extractive Industries Transparency Initiative (EITI) to ensure accountability.